Brian Watts originally thought CrossFit was a piece of swimwear. That changed, of course, and now he’s the manager of CrossFit New Haven.

 What do you do after winning season 12 of The Biggest Loser?
 You get your CrossFit Level 1 certificate, of course.

 Washington native John Rhode lost 220 lb. on the show, winning the grand prize of $250,000 by weighing 225 lb.

 “I’m more energetic, I’m more optimistic, my entire countenance has changed, my outlook on life has changed,” he says while at CrossFit Scottsdale to complete a CrossFit Level 1 Trainer Course.
-“I now know… Continue Reading
+“I now… Continue Reading